kevinveenbirkenbach/cymais/docs/analysis/Features.md

 Every business is unique, and so is CyMaIS!
 With a modular architecture, it adapts to specific requirements, whether for startups, growing businesses, NGOs, or large enterprises.

 ## Proactive Monitoring & Maintenance 🔍
 With automated updates, system health checks, and security audits, CyMaIS ensures your infrastructure is always up-to-date and running smoothly.
-Roles such as `health-docker-container`, `health-btrfs`, and `health-nginx` help monitor system integrity.
+Roles such as `monitor-bot-docker-container`, `monitor-bot-btrfs`, and `monitor-bot-webserver` help monitor system integrity.

 ## Uncompromised Security 🔒
 Security is a top priority!
-CyMaIS includes robust security features like full-disk encryption recommendations, 2FA enforcement, encrypted server deployments (`docker-keycloak`, `docker-ldap`), and secure backup solutions (`backup-remote-to-local`, `backup-data-to-usb`).
+CyMaIS includes robust security features like full-disk encryption recommendations, 2FA enforcement, encrypted server deployments (`web-app-keycloak`, `service-openldap`), and secure backup solutions (`backup-remote-to-local`, `backup-data-to-usb`).

 ## User-Friendly with Expert Support 👩‍💻
 No need to be a Linux or Docker expert!
 CyMaIS simplifies deployment with intuitive role-based automation.
 Documentation and community support make IT administration accessible to all experience levels.